Small-Group Teaching and Tutoring

 R

 Kids Need Tutoring.
 Few Kids Get Tutoring.
-Opportunity Culture Models Can Help: A recent report from the National Center for Education Statistics shows that high-dosage tutoring reaches only about one in 10 students—despite the national push for it.
-But if schools build innovative staffing models such as Opportunity Culture models, small-group tutoring can happen routinely, during the school day.
+Opportunity Culture® Models Can Help: A recent report from the National Center for Education Statistics shows that high-dosage tutoring reaches only about one in 10 students—despite the national push for it.
+But for schools using carefully designed strategic staffing models that follow our five principles, small-group tutoring can happen routinely, during the school day.
 Schools should think now about using their Covid funding for planning and implementation, to create a sustainable, long-lasting tutoring culture.
 Read (or listen to) this blog post to learn more.

 R